ashthomas92/themoviewiki/README.md

 ## How was this built?

-It's a React app that uses data from the [OMDb API](https://www.omdbapi.com/).
+It's a React app that uses data from the <a href="https://www.omdbapi.com/" target="_blank">OMDb API</a>.
 It's still a work in progress at the moment though.

 ## Is there a live version I can try out?

-Not yet, but soon it'll be available at [https://themovie.wiki](https://themovie.wiki)
+Not yet, but soon it'll be available at <a href="https://themovie.wiki" target="_blank">https://themovie.wiki</a>

 ## Why are you making this?